wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/consuming-jms.md

 </table>

 !!!
 Info
     You can specify a different content type within the <code>transport.jms.ContentType</code> parameter.
-In the sample configuration above, the content type defined is <code>application/xml</code>.If you want the proxy service to listen to a queue where the queue name is different from the proxy service name, you can specify the queue name using <code>transport.jms.Destination</code> parameter.
-In the sample configuration above, the Micro Integrator listens to a JMS queue named <b>MyJMSQueue</b>.For more information, you can refer details of the [JMS transport parameters](../../../references/synapse-properties/transport-parameters/jms-transport-parameters.md) used in micro integrator.
+In the sample configuration above, the content type defined is <code>application/xml</code>.
+If you want the proxy service to listen to a queue where the queue name is different from the proxy service name, you can specify the queue name using the <code>transport.jms.Destination</code> parameter.
+In the sample configuration above, the Micro Integrator listens to a JMS queue named <b>MyJMSQueue</b>.
+For more information, you can refer details of the [JMS transport parameters](../../../references/synapse-properties/transport-parameters/jms-transport-parameters.md) used in the Micro Integrator.